ewt-project/custom-simulator/README.md

 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details

 ## My Installation Instructions
-Download and run the simulator.exe file.
+Download and run the my.exe file.